 Keiko Minakata, WG #1339

-Keiko passed away Aug.
+Keiko Minakata passed away Aug.
 2 in a helicopter crash in the Cascade Mountains just south of Easton, Washington.
 She was flying a Robinson R44 on a charter flight, carrying three passengers.
 She was flying for her employer, Classic Helicopter Corporation of Seattle, Wash.

-Minakata, 41, joined Classic Helicopter in March 2005 as a flight instructor.
-During her two years at the company she’d quickly risen through the ranks to become Classic’s chief pilot for its private pilot program and one of the company’s lead charter pilots.
-Previous to Classic, Minakata worked in Texas as a flight instructor.
+Keiko, 41, joined Classic Helicopter in March 2005 as a flight instructor.
+During her two years at the company she’d quickly risen through the ranks to become Classic’s Chief Pilot for its private pilot program and one of the company’s lead charter pilots.
+Previous to Classic, Keiko worked in Texas as a flight instructor.
 She trained in California and Arizona.

-Originally from Japan, Minakata came to the United States in 2001 to pursue her dream of working as a professional helicopter pilot.
+Originally from Japan, Keiko came to the United States in 2001 to pursue her dream of working as a professional helicopter pilot.
 While in flight school she met and married her husband, an American.

-In addition to living her dream as a helicopter pilot, Minakata was also very involved in volunteer efforts to encourage women to pursue aviation as a career.
-As a Whirly-Girl she regularly met with ladies interested in learning to fly helicopters and also volunteered her time annually at the American Heroes Air Show, a helicopter-only event held at the Museum of Flight.
+In addition to living her dream as a helicopter pilot, Keiko was also very involved in volunteer efforts to encourage women to pursue aviation as a career.
+As a Whirly-Girl, she regularly met with ladies interested in learning to fly helicopters and also volunteered her time annually at the American Heroes Air Show, a helicopter-only event held at the Museum of Flight.

-Minakata was the 2007 International Whirly-Girls Scholarship winner.
+Keiko was a 2007 International Whirly-Girls Scholarship winner.
 She intended to use to gain factory training on the Eurocopter AS350 helicopter to further her experience, skill and safety consciousness.
 Sadly, she did not have the opportunity to use it.
-The Advanced Mountain Flight Training Scholarship was established in honor of Minakata.
+The Advanced Mountain Flight Training Scholarship was established in her honor.